2017 inductees include GiGi Carleton, Doug Evans and Barry Meguiar

-DIAMOND BAR, CA – April 23, 2015 – (Motor Sports Newswire) – Joel Ayres, Jim Bingham, and Dennis Gage will receive the industry’s highest honor and be inducted into the SEMA Hall of Fame.
+DIAMOND BAR, CA – May 5, 2017 – (Motor Sports Newswire) – GiGi Carleton, Doug Evans and Barry Meguiar will receive the industry’s highest honor and be inducted into the SEMA Hall of Fame.

-The new members will be recognized as part of the festivities during the SEMA Installation Gala on Friday, July 24, 2015, at the Millennium Biltmore Hotel in Los Angeles.
-They represent an accomplished group of professionals who have shaped and inspired the $33 billion automotive specialty-equipment market.
+The new members will be recognized as part of the festivities during the SEMA Installation Gala on Friday, July 28, 2017, at the Sheraton Fairplex Conference Center in Pomona, Calif.
+They represent an accomplished group of leaders who have shaped and inspired the automotive specialty-equipment market.